-Formby (Wirral) is the last outpost for red squirrels in the north west of England.
-Its combination of dunes and conifers is perfect for the British red squirrel.
+Formby (Merseyside) is the last outpost for red squirrels in the north-west of England.
+Its combination of dunes and conifer habitats are perfect for the British red squirrel.

 There’s a great walk through the pine woods in the reserve where you may see squirrels if you stay still and keep quiet.
 Drop into the warden’s office to pick up a leaflet and get expert advice.